Reverse Takeover Meaning

 #3 – Ted Turner – Rice Broadcasting

-Ted Turner inherited a small billboard company from his father which was not doing well financially.
-In 1970, with the limited cash availability, he acquired another US-based listed company called Rice Broadcasting, which later became part of media giant The Time Warner group.
+Ted Turner inherited a small billboard company from his father, which was not doing well financially.
+So, in 1970, with the limited cash availability, he acquired another U.S.-based listed company called Rice Broadcasting, which later became part of the media giant, The Time Warner Group.

 #4 – Burger King

-In 2012, Burger King Worldwide Holdings Inc., a hospitality services chain that serves burgers in its restaurants, executed a reverse takeover transaction in which a publicly listed shell company called ‘Justice Holdings’, that was co-founded by the famous hedge-fund veteran Bill Ackman, acquired the Burger King.
+In 2012, Burger King Worldwide Holdings Inc., a hospitality services chain that serves burgers in its restaurants, executed a reverse takeover transaction.
+A publicly listed shell corporation called ‘Justice Holdings’ was co-founded by the famous hedge-fund veteran Bill Ackman, who acquired Burger King.

 Advantages